yifanwang97/ConvFNN/README.md

 The code for the paper "Convolutional Fuzzy Neural Networks With Random Weights for Image Classification".

 **Reference:**
-Y. Wang, H. Ishibuchi, W. Pedrycz, J. Zhu, X. Cao and J. Wang, "Convolutional Fuzzy Neural Networks With Random Weights for Image Classification," IEEE Transactions on Emerging Topics in Computational Intelligence, vol. 8, no. 5, pp. 3279-3293, 2024.
+Y. Wang, H. Ishibuchi, W. Pedrycz, J. Zhu, X. Cao and J. Wang, "Convolutional Fuzzy Neural Networks With Random Weights for Image Classification," *IEEE Transactions on Emerging Topics in Computational Intelligence*, vol. 8, no. 5, pp. 3279-3293, 2024.

 @ARTICLE{10476629,
   author={Wang, Yifan and Ishibuchi, Hisao and Pedrycz, Witold and Zhu, Jihua and Cao, Xiangyong and Wang, Jun},